-

 Everyone was welcome – there are no silly questions and no ego.

 Inclusion safety is created and sustained through proven acceptance and respect to the group.
 This reinforced why onboarding is critical when we recruit and this includes an introduction to your group and as leaders we should demonstrate how important you are to that group.
+A year later this is more embedded, with our investigation model includign equity of voice and co-production at the core of the Maslow Foundation.

 How do you create learner safety?